MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization.md

 }
 ```

 Second, use the [DependencyService](~/xamarin-forms/app-fundamentals/dependency-service/index.md) in the Xamarin.Forms `App` class to call the interface and set our RESX resources culture to the correct value.
-Notice that we don't need to manually set this value for Windows Phone and the Universal Windows Platform, since the resources framework automatically recognizes the selected language on those platforms.
+Notice that we don't need to manually set this value for the Universal Windows Platform, since the resources framework automatically recognizes the selected language on those platforms.

 ```csharp
 if (Device.RuntimePlatform == Device.iOS || Device.RuntimePlatform == Device.Android)